 Karen M. Tani is a scholar of U.S. legal history, with broad interests in poverty law and policy, administrative agencies, rights language, federalism, and the modern American state.
+Her current research is about the history of disability law in the late twentieth century.
 She teaches torts, legal and constitutional history, and social welfare law.

 Tani is the author of States of Dependency: Welfare, Rights, and American Governance, 1935-1972 (Cambridge University Press, 2016), which won the 2017 Cromwell Book Prize from the American Society for Legal History.
 The book sheds new light on the nature of modern American governance by examining legal contests over welfare benefits and administration in the years between the New Deal and the modern welfare rights movement.

-Other published work includes “An Administrative Right to Be Free From Sexual Violence?: Title IX Enforcement in Historical and Institutional Perspective,” Duke Law Journal (2016) (winner of the Steven S. Goldberg Award for Distinguished Scholarship in Education Law from the Education Law Association); “Administrative Equal Protection: Federalism, the Fourteenth Amendment, and the Rights of the Poor,” Cornell Law Review (2015) (selected for presentation at the 2014 Harvard/Stanford/Yale Junior Faculty Forum); “States’ Rights, Welfare Rights, and the ‘Indian Problem’: Negotiating Citizenship and Sovereignty, 1935-1954,” Law and History Review (2015); and “Welfare and Rights before the Movement: Rights as a Language of the State,” Yale Law Journal (2012).
-Her work has also appeared in the American Journal for Legal History, Publius: The Journal of Federalism; and The Blackwell Companion to American Legal History (Wiley-Blackwell, 2013), among other venues.
+Other published work includes “An Administrative Right to Be Free From Sexual Violence?: Title IX Enforcement in Historical and Institutional Perspective,” Duke Law Journal (2017) (winner of the Steven S. Goldberg Award for Distinguished Scholarship in Education Law from the Education Law Association); “Administrative Equal Protection: Federalism, the Fourteenth Amendment, and the Rights of the Poor,” Cornell Law Review (2015) (selected for presentation at the 2014 Harvard/Stanford/Yale Junior Faculty Forum); “States’ Rights, Welfare Rights, and the ‘Indian Problem’: Negotiating Citizenship and Sovereignty, 1935-1954,” Law and History Review (2015); and “Welfare and Rights before the Movement: Rights as a Language of the State,” Yale Law Journal (2012).
+Her work has also been published or is forthcoming in the University of Pennsylvania Law Review, the American Journal for Legal History, Publius: The Journal of Federalism; and The Blackwell Companion to American Legal History (Wiley-Blackwell, 2013), among other outlets.

 Tani is the first graduate of the University of Pennsylvania’s J.D./Ph.D. program in American Legal History.
 Following her law school graduation, she clerked for Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.